pappscalle/react-components/README.md

+## React Components

-# A small collection of React components to be used in other projects
+A small collection of React components to be used in other projects